-All three Council companies are registered under the Companies Act 1993 and the registered office is the same as the head office of the Council: 142-146 Wakefield Street, Wellington.
+All three council companies are registered under the Companies Act 1993 and the registered office is the same as the head office of the Council: 142-146 Wakefield Street, Wellington.

-8.2 The Board of Directors
+8.2 The boards of directors

-All three Council companies have the same chairperson and four other directors.
-The Chairperson of all the Boards of Directors is the Council Chairperson.
-Two of the five Directors are councillors.
+All three council companies have the same chairperson and four other directors.
+The chairperson of all the boards of directors is the council chairperson.
+Two of the five directors are councillors.
 The other two directors are non-executive directors.
-All directors are appointed by the Council, as the shareholder of WRC Holdings Ltd, after considering the qualifications and experience of each applicant.
+All directors are appointed by the Council, as the sole shareholder of WRC Holdings Ltd, after considering the qualifications and experience of each applicant.
 Directors generally serve a three-year term.

-8.3 Objectives of the Companies
+8.3 Objectives of the companies

 The objectives of the WRC Holdings Group of Companies are set out in the Statement of Intent.
 They are also outlined in Greater Wellington's ten-year plan.
 The common objective for all the companies is to maximise the commercial value to shareholders and protect the shareholders' investment.
 Under the Companies Act 1993, directors' primary responsibility is to act in the best interests of the company.
-While the Council cannot lawfully 'instruct' the directors, it may comment on the Statement of Intent for the coming year.
+While the Council cannot lawfully 'instruct' the directors, it may comment on the Statement of Intent for the upcoming year.

-9. Meeting Processes
+9. Meeting processes